Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Introduction and related work

+Interestingly, to date no in-place (i.e. $\bigO(1)$ working space) and $o(n\cdot b)$-time algorithm is known for the general sparse suffix sorting problem.
+Such an algorithm should take as input a string $S$ and an array $B$ of $b$ positions, and suffix-sort these position using $\bigO(1)$ words of working space on top of $S$ and $B$.
+Using our new data structures, we fill this gap.
+All our results hold in the restore model where $S$ and $B$ are stored using any integer representation supporting random access and update operations and $S \in [0,\sigma]^n$, with $\sigma\leq n^{O(1)}$, must be restored before the computation terminates.
+In this model, we present a Monte Carlo in-place algorithm running in $O(n/\log_\sigma n + b\log^2n)$ worst-case time (assuming packed computation is available; we also provide results in a more general setting).
+For a small enough set of input suffixes, this running time is sublinear.
+We also describe a Las Vegas in-place algorithm for the problem running in $O(n^{1.5}\sqrt{\log\sigma})$ time with high probability.

-The second problem we consider is that of building in-place the Longest Common Prefix array (LCP), that is, the array storing the lengths of the longest common prefixes between lexicographically adjacent suffixes.
+The second problem we consider is that of building in-place the (sparse) Longest Common Prefix array (LCP), that is, the array storing the lengths of the longest common prefixes between lexicographically adjacent suffixes (or a subset of them).
 Like suffix-array construction algorithms, LCP construction algorithms have been the subject of several research articles in the last decades (see~\cite{puglisi2008space, gog2011fast} and references therein).
 As opposed to suffix arrays, in-place algorithms for building the LCP array have been considered only very recently~\cite{LOUZA201714}.
-The time-gap between solutions for building in-place the (full) suffix array and the LCP is considerable, as the fastest known algorithm for the latter problem runs in $\bigO(n^2)$ time~\cite{LOUZA201714}.
-The second contribution of this paper is the first sub-quadratic in-place LCP array construction algorithm.
-Our algorithm uses constant space on top of $S$ and LCP, runs in $\bigO(n\log n)$ expected time on alphabets of size $n^{\bigO(1)}$, and returns always the correct result.
-This result is reported in Theorem \ref{th_LCP}.
-Applying the same techniques to the sparse suffix array, we obtain the first solution to the in-place sparse LCP array (SLCP) construction problem.
-This result is reported in Theorem \ref{th:sparse LCP}.
+The time-gap between solutions for building in-place the (full) suffix array and the LCP is considerable, as the fastest known algorithm for the latter problem, due to Louza et al. runs in $\bigO(n^2)$ time~\cite{LOUZA201714}.
+This algorithm does not make assumptions on the alphabet and works in the rewritable model.
+The same bound in the read-only model can be obtained by computing the suffix array in-place with the algorithms of Franceschini and Muthukrishnan~\cite{franceschini2007place} and Li et al. \cite{li2018optimal} and replacing it with the LCP array.
+Our major contribution to this problem is a Las Vegas in-place algorithm computing the full LCP array in $O(n\log n)$ time with high probability.
+As far as the sparse LCP array is concerned, all solutions previously discussed that solve LCE queries or that build the sparse suffix tree can be adapted to return the sparse LCP array within the same time-space bounds.
+In particular, no in-place solution working in $o(n\cdot b)$ time is known.
+For this problem, we describe a Monte Carlo in-place algorithm running in $O(n/\log_\sigma n + b\log^2n)$ worst-case time and a Las Vegas in-place algorithm running in $O(n^{1.5}\sqrt{\log\sigma})$ time with high probability.
+We remark that our results allow using any sequence representation for the input (provided it supports constant-time access and update queries).
+In particular, using the representation of Dodis et al.~\cite{dodis2010changing} for both $S$ and $B$, our algorithms use $n\log\sigma + b\log n + \Theta(\log n)$ bits of \emph{total} space (that is, including input, output, and working space).